bbellanger/birds_network/README.md

 pyenv install --list
 ```

-C) Set Python 3.9 as the Local Version:
+3) Set Python 3.9 as the Local Version:
 ```bash
 pyenv local 3.9.10  # or the version you installed
 ```